costasdroid/Cryptography_I_Coursera/README.md

 The result now is, given a pt (plain text) and a key, it outputs the ct (cipher text).

 The next one, will solve the excercise!

+#Week 3
+Split a file into 1024Bytes blocks (except the last one).
+Consume the file as:

+Hash the last block
+Hash the previous block concatenated with the last hash key again and again until you reach the beginning Output the last hash key